Coronavirus Quarantine: Why Am I So Mentally Exhausted?

 Heeran says one of her clients’ most common reasons for mental exhaustion is worry about the future.
 It’s natural to be concerned about the upcoming weeks and months, but we ultimately have no control over when quarantine ends.
 Serra says not knowing how long quarantine will last is particularly concerning for anyone dealing with anxiety or depression.
 She says, “One of the biggest enemies of mental health is isolation.”

 Solution: Though physical activity does not directly relate to what happens next month or even tomorrow, it can have a wonderfully grounding effect.
 Serra says, “Physically moving will help anxiety and depression.
 And it will help you sleep.”
-She recommends any movement that brings you joy and takes your mind away from your fears—dancing around the living room, taking a walk, finding an online workout class, or using your home gym—you can create one easily.
+She recommends any movement that brings you joy and takes your mind away from your fears—dancing around the living room, taking a walk, finding an online workout class, or using your home gym.

 Heeran agrees, “Getting into the body is one of the best ways to calm the mind.
 Make sure you’re moving every day right now as our overall physical activity is down.
 This will help.”
 Here are 10 online fitness classes to try right now.